dberghi/AV-SELD/README.md

 # Fusion of Audio and Visual Embeddings for Sound Event Localization and Detection

-This repository contains the python implementation for the paper "Fusion of Audio and Visual Embeddings for Sound Event Localization and Detection" which will be presented at IEEE ICASSP 2024.
+This repository contains the python implementation for the paper "Fusion of Audio and Visual Embeddings for Sound Event Localization and Detection" which has been presented at IEEE ICASSP 2024.
 > D. Berghi, P. Wu, J. Zhao, W. Wang, P. J. B. Jackson.
-Fusion of Audio and Visual Embeddings for Sound Event Localization and Detection. arXiv preprint arXiv:2312.09034, 2023.
-URL: https://arxiv.org/abs/2312.09034
+Fusion of Audio and Visual Embeddings for Sound Event Localization and Detection.
+IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), 2024.